Blessiscool/InstaFollower/README.md

 # Gain:
 People might follow you back and you might end up gaining alot of followers!
+# Other:

-(pls dont make fun of me this is my first time uploading something to github)
+ (pls dont make fun of me this is my first time uploading something to github) Might add following people with their location